archondigital/archondigital.github.io/_posts/2008-10-01-version-4-beta-posts-301-redirection.md

 ---
+published: true
-title: Version 4 Beta, Posts and 301 Redirection
+post_title: Version 4 Beta, Posts and 301 Redirection
 author: Archon Digital
 excerpt: "Almost Done.
 Finally, after three months of finding spare time to sit down on and actually execute my design.Transferring per-post with 301 redirects on a new URL and permalink structure is tiring but fun."
 layout: post